Understanding the PublishPress Notification Options

 - Authors of the content: Notifies the users who are set as the authors of the content.
 Using the Multiple Authors for PublishPress add-on you can select multiple authors and all will receive the notification.

 - Users: You can select multiple users, searching for them by name or filtering only the selected ones.
-Only users with the minimum role of “Collaborator” will be available on the users list.

 - Roles: You can select multiple WordPress user roles.
 These can be customized using the “Roles” feature in PublishPress.

 - Users who selected “Notify me” for the content: Click here to read about this feature.